georgeliu1998/job_search_assistant/README.md

 The project uses two types of configuration files for clarity and ease of use:

 - **TOML**: Used for developer-facing and internal configuration, such as project metadata and core settings.
 Example: `pyproject.toml` contains dependency and tool configuration for Python tooling.
 - **YAML**: Used for user-facing and editable configuration, such as job preferences and resume templates.
-Example: `examples/job_preferences.yaml` allows you to specify your preferred job titles, locations, and salary expectations.
+You can create YAML configuration files to specify your preferred job titles, locations, and salary expectations.

 ### Example: User Preferences (YAML)
 ```yaml